ArcStan3/persons-api/readme.md

 ### `PUT /persons/:id`

-Allows you to update users, requires CURRENT rev to updatePerson
+Allows you to update users, requires **current** rev to updatePerson

 Example call:
 ```